migtools/velero-examples/cassandra/README.md

 ```
 oc exec -it cassandra-0 -- cqlsh
 ```
-This allows us to have access to the first node in the cassandra cluster.
-From here we can create a sample keyspace and populate it.
+This allows us to have access to the cassandra cluster.
+From here we can create a sample keyspace and a table then we can populate the table in it with some sample data.
 ```
 CREATE KEYSPACE classicmodels WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : 3 };
 use classicmodels;